MimmyJau/mimmyjau.github.io/src/pages/posts/rust-ownership-borrowing-cheatsheet.md

 ### Unsafe Program: Returning a Reference to the Stack

-**Situation**: A variable in a function body owns a heap allocation and we return a reference to that variable.
+**Situation**: A variable in a function body owns a heap allocation and then returns a reference to that variable.

 **Code Example**:
 ```rust